Why Four Year Community College Degrees May Be Great for California

 Sharon considers the law a great way to conserve limited state resources.
 “Certain majors may not be offered by a nearby 4-year institution.
 In areas, such as Los Angeles, where there are a lot of 4-year schools, colleges that want to participate in the pilot program are proposing innovative 4-year degree programs that may match students’ goals and employers’ needs in exciting new ways.”

-Students will no longer have to go through the painful or restricted transfer process.
+Students will no longer have to undergo the painful or restricted transfer process.
 The focus is on academic achievement, not fighting for credit transfers or wading through bureaucracy.

 A Better Workforce

-The need for affordable, skill focused programs in higher education has been around for some time.
-The new programs are tailored specifically by employers themselves, who may later go on to hire the graduates.
-Dean Florez believes, in this way, students are much more likely to develop the skills they will actually put to use in the workforce.
+The need for affordable, skill-focused programs in higher education has been around for some time.
+The new programs are tailored specifically by employers themselves, who may later hire the graduates.
+Dean Florez believes that this way, students are much more likely to develop the skills they will actually use in the workforce.

 “A recent report by the Federal Reserve Bank of New York found that 44 percent of graduates were underemployed, which reflects a mismatch of skills and a lack of work experience.
 These new community college degrees are tailored by employers in most cases with most students transitioning to a job in need of qualified special skillsets.”